MIT-SPARK/Kimera-VIO-ROS/docs/hardware_setup.md

 ## RealSense D435i (Infrared)

 Why do we use the infrared cameras on the D435i?
-The infrared cameras offer the option to run the KimeraVIO stereo version on monochrome global shutter cameras, which are generally better suited for visual tracking.
+The infrared cameras offer the option to run the [Kimera-VIO](https://github.com/MIT-SPARK/Kimera-VIO) stereo version on monochrome global shutter cameras, which are generally better suited for visual tracking.

 ### Setup